cjmot/startup/notes.md

 obj.f();
 // OUTPUT: global
 ```
-  - but if we make the function return an arrow function, then this pointer will the the object's this pointer since that was the active context at the time the arrow function was created.
+  - but if we make the function return an arrow function, then this pointer will the object's this pointer since that was the active context at the time the arrow function was created.
 ```js
 globalThis.x = 'global';